Holography vs. Scale Separation

-As noted earlier, the gravitational description is only valid within a finite region of moduli space.
-In that regime, the KK tower is often unstable, and the notion of a sharp mass spectrum is obscured by interactions.
-If instead we move toward a weakly coupled limit where a tower becomes arbitrarily weakly coupled, the lightest tower in AdS with dimension greater than three is always a higher-spin tower associated with string excitations~\cite{Perlmutter:2020buo}.
-This observation was formalized in the \emph{CFT distance conjecture}.
-Thus, we encounter a puzzle: in no limit of AdS moduli space does the KK tower remain the lightest tower.
-In the interior, where it might be lightest, it is unstable, and since the gravitational description cannot be taken to arbitrarily weak coupling, any formulation purely within gravity is at best approximate.
+The gravitational description is valid only in a finite region of moduli space; in this region the KK tower is typically unstable, and its mass spectrum is blurred by interactions.
+If one instead approaches a weakly coupled limit in AdS\(_d\) with \( d>3 \), the lightest tower is \emph{never} a KK tower, but rather a higher-spin tower associated with string excitations~\cite{Perlmutter:2020buo}.
+This is precisely the content of the \emph{CFT distance conjecture}.
+Thus, one encounters a basic puzzle: no trajectory in AdS moduli space allows the KK tower to remain the lightest tower, and the gravitational description cannot be taken to arbitrarily weak coupling.
+Any purely gravitational statement is therefore approximate.